Contrastive Attention for Automatic Chest X-ray Report Generation

 \section{Acknowledgments}

 This work is partly supported by Beijing Academy of Artificial Intelligence (BAAI).
 We would like to sincerely thank the clinicians (Xiaoxia Xie, Jing Zhang, etc.) of the Harbin Chest Hospital in China for providing the human evaluation.
 We also sincerely thank all the anonymous reviewers and chairs for their constructive comments and suggestions.
-Xu Sun, Ping Zhang, and Yuexian Zou are the corresponding authors of this paper.
+Xu Sun and Ping Zhang are the corresponding authors of this paper.